ImkeF/M-Guide/Table.Sort/README.md

 ## Caveats
 - The sort order will not always be kept within further steps of the query.
 This is by design, see comment from Tristan St-Cyr: https://social.technet.microsoft.com/Forums/WINDOWS/en-US/30e9ab27-23a5-465b-a0c4-36e4e48ce2db/bug-or-feature-when-querying-sqlserver-data?forum=powerquery.
-- To make the sort order stick, you have to wrap the function expression into a Table.Buffer like so: Table.Buffer(Table.Sort(...YourSortExpression...))
+- To make the sort order stick, you have to wrap the function expression into a Table.Buffer like so: Table.Buffer(Table.Sort(...YourSortExpression...)), or see this blogpost: http://www.excelando.co.il/en/powerquery-remove-duplicates-bug-workaround/

 ## Alternatives